-Live streaming services like ESPN+ determine your location using your IP address and, if you have one on your device, your GPS location.
+Live sports streaming services like ESPN+ determine your location using your real IP address and, if you have one on your device, your GPS location.
 Every device connected to the internet has a unique IP address that indicates the device’s approximate location.
 A VPN can hide your IP address, but not your GPS location.

 These services also require you to have location services turned “on” from the device you’re using to determine your true location.
 Additionally, when you sign up for service, you are required to provide your zip code.

 The use of location services is more common on mobile devices, whereas you may be able to avoid enabling location services on a web browser.
-That said, streaming services like ESPN+ may force you to turn on location services to view content.
+That said, streaming services like ESPN+ may force you to turn on location services to view online content.

 Streaming media devices like Chromecast, Fire TV, Roku, Apple TV, Android TV and game consoles aren’t usually equipped with GPS.
 However, save for the Fire TV, they’re usually not compatible with VPN apps, either.
 So if you’re using one of these devices, consider setting up the VPN on your wifi router.